India’s first Earth-imaging satellite startup raises $5 million, first launch planned for later this year – TechCrunch

 The goal is to fully deploy said constellation, which will be made up of 30 satellites, by 2022.
 Once all of the company’s small satellites are on-orbit, the the Pixxel network will be able to provide globe-spanning imaging capabilities on a daily basis.
 The startup claims that its technology will be able to provide data that’s much higher quality when compared to today’s existing Earth imaging satellites, along with analysis driven by PIxxel’s own deep learning models, which are designed to help identify and even potentially predict large problems and phenomena that can have impact on a global scale.

-Pixxel’s technology also relies on very small satellites (basically the size of a bear fridge) that nonetheless provide a very high quality image at a cadence that even large imaging satellite networks that already exist would have trouble delivering.
+Pixxel’s technology also relies on very small satellites (basically the size of a beer fridge) that nonetheless provide a very high quality image at a cadence that even large imaging satellite networks that already exist would have trouble delivering.
 The startup’s founders, Awais Ahmed and Kshitij Khandelwal, created the company while still in the process of finishing up the last year of their undergraduate studies.
 The founding team took part in Techstars’ Starubst Space Accelerator last year in LA.